MarcusHoltz/marcusholtz.github.io/_posts/2023-08-14-script-for-unique-passwords-for-each-service.md

 - The original plain text of the hash is stored in a passworded zip.

-- At no point is anything unecrypted written to disk.
+- At no point is anything unencrypted written to disk.

 ```